bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 In this project, we looked into the effect of prison expansion across various prisons in the state of Texas.
-To assess the causal effect of increased prison capacity on black male population incarceration, we first used the difference-in-difference estimator to see the validity of the parallel trends assumption.
-Then, in order to overcome the limitations of difference in difference, we explored three alternative predictive analysis models, i.e. Lasso regression, Random Forests, and Boosting model respectively to test their performances via K-fold validation to determine the most accurate model.
-As a result, our model fits very well on real data suggesting the high possibility of predicting counterfactuals.
+To assess the causal effect of increased prison capacity on black male population incarceration, we first used the Differences-in-Differences estimator and argued about the validity of the parallel trends assumption.
+Then, in order to overcome potential weaknesses of the Diff-in-Diff model in this research project, we explored three alternative predictive analysis models, i.e. Lasso regression, Random Forests, and Boosting model respectively to test their performances via K-fold validation to determine the most accurate model.
+As a result, our model fits data quite accurately suggesting the high possibility of predicting counterfactuals.

 Introduction
 ------------